mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/release-notes/index.md

 -   New commands `konvoy drain`, `konvoy cordon` and `konvoy uncordon` that run the corresponding `kubectl` commands.
     - This functionality relies on the Kubernetes nodes having a label `konvoy.mesosphere.com/node_pool=_node_pool_` where `_node_pool_` corresponds to the `nodePool.name` defined in the `cluster.yaml` file.
     - Starting with this release, Konvoy automatically labels the nodes with the nodePool.
 You can run `konvoy deploy -y` to apply the labels prior to running these new commands.
--   New commands `konvoy get nodepools`, `konvoy create nodepool`, `konvoy scale nodepool` to manage the `nodePool` entries in the `cluster.yaml` file.
-These commands will not mutate the infrastructure, you will still need to run `konvoy up` to apply the changes.
+-   New commands `konvoy get nodepools`, `konvoy create nodepool`, `konvoy scale nodepool` manage the `nodePool` entries in the `cluster.yaml` file.
+These commands do not change the infrastructure, you still need to run `konvoy up` to apply the changes.

 #### Bug fixes

 - Fix a bug where a failure with `konvoy down` and `konvoy reset` would prematurely delete files required on a retry.
 - Fix a bug in `konvoy reset` that prevented Kubernetes system packages from being removed on Ubuntu 16.04.
-- Fix a bug that causes `konvoy reset` to fail when running it after the kubectl package is installed but before `kubeadm` succeeds.
+- Fix a bug that causes `konvoy reset` to fail when running the command after the kubectl package is installed, but before `kubeadm` succeeds.
-- Fix the URL that is printed for the ops-portal after an install when using a custom domain.
+- Fix the URL that is printed for the ops-portal, after an install, when using a custom domain.
-- Fix a bug where the cluster.yaml was improperly parsed where there are `---` in addon values.
+- Fix a bug where the cluster.yaml file was improperly parsed when there are `---` in addon values.
 - Add Tekton utility images to the air-gapped release tar.

 #### Addons improvements

--   Disable audit log collection, in fluentd.
+-   Disable audit log collection in fluentd.
 It's been observed in production clusters that the audit log bloats the number of fields in an index.
 This causes resource limits to be filled and throttling to occur.
-Disabling this collection pending further investigation.
-To maitain previous behavior, set the values of the `fluentbit` addon as follows:
+We are disabling this collection pending further investigation.
+To maintain the previous behavior, set the values of the `fluentbit` addon as follows:

     ```yaml
           - name: fluentbit